SamAinsworth/reproduce-asplos2020-gc-paper/README.md

 ./run_bitcount.sh
 ```

-This will run a short, but representative open source workload which will cause a significant amount of compute from the Guardian Kernels, and can be completed in around 2 hours.
+This will run a short, but representative open source workload which will induce a significant amount of compute from the Guardian Kernels, and can be completed in around 2 hours.

 For the full evaluation, with the SPEC CPU2006 workloads from the paper, run